arshad-yaseen/react-animate-presence/README.md

 A lightweight and flexible React hook for managing enter/exit animations with CSS classes or Tailwind CSS.
 Easily add smooth transitions to your components as they mount and unmount.

+## The problem

+While animating a modal opening in React is straightforward, adding closing animations is challenging.
+Exit animations are tricky because components typically unmount immediately.
+A common workaround is keeping the element mounted, but this can impact performance and accessibility, as hidden interactive elements may remain focusable.

+## The solution

+react-animate-presence.

 Check out the [demo here](https://react-animate-presence.vercel.app).

 ## Installation